GA-VAX

 THE CHALLENGE

-ALS typically occurs in people between 40-70 years of age.
-Its etiology is multifactorial and the precise pathogenic mechanism still unknown.
+ALS typically affects people between 40-70 years of age.
+Its etiology is multifactorial and the precise pathogenic mechanism is still unknown.
 In most of patients (85-90%) the cause of ALS is unknown (“sporadic ALS”) and hundreds of clinical trials have failed due to a lack of understanding of the pathomechanisms.
 In 10-15% of ALS patients the disease follows an autosomal dominant inheritance pattern, which means that half of the children of an affected patients are at high risk to develop disease.
 Genetic variants of ALS triggered by known mutations offer a unique chance for targeted therapy and potentially prevention.

 THE OPPORTUNITY

-Gene mutations have been identified as triggers for some forms of the disease.
-About 5-10% of all ALS cases in people of European decent are caused by a mutation in the C9orf72 gene, making it the most common genetic ALS variant.
+Gene mutations have been identified as triggers for some forms of ALS.
+About 5-10% of all ALS cases in people of European descent are caused by a mutation in the C9orf72 gene, making it the most common genetic ALS variant.
 These patients carry a massively expanded (G4C2)n repeat in a part of the C9orf72 gene that is normally not translated.
 Unexpectedly, the research group of Prof. Dr. Dieter Edbauer at DZNE discovered that the repeat sequence in the genome is translated into long aggregating repeat proteins, most abundantly poly-Glycine-Alanine (poly-GA).
 In cell and mouse models, poly-GA triggers ALS-related downstream pathology, ultimately causing neurons to die.

 THE SOLUTION